piotrwitek/react-redux-typescript-guide/README.md

 ---

 ## Higher-Order Component
-- decorate / wrap input component and returns a new component
+- wrap and decorate input Component returning a new Component
-- new Component will inherit Props interfaces through composition from both `WrappedComponent` and `HOC`
+- new Component will inherit Props interface through composition from input Component extended with Props of `HOC`
-- using Type Inference to automatically calculate new Component Props interface
+- using Type Inference to automatically calculate resulting Props interface
 - demo application: coming soon...

 ```tsx